Rishit-dagli/Python3-by-practice/Machine Learning/sklearn examples/K-Nearest Neighbors(KNN)/Red Wine Quality Dataset/readme.md

 ## Content

-Input variables (based on physicochemical tests):

-1 - fixed acidity

-2 - volatile acidity

-3 - citric acid
+- The datasets consists of several physicochemical predictor variables and one target variable **quality**.

-4 - residual sugar
+- Predictor variables includes the fixed acidity, volatile acidity, citric acid, residual sugar chlorides,pH and so.

-5 - chlorides

-6 - free sulfur dioxide

-7 - total sulfur dioxide

-8 - density

-9 - pH

-10 - sulphates

-11 - alcohol

-**Output variable (based on sensory data)**:

-12 - quality (score between 0 and 10)